📉 Impermanent Loss (IL) - Temporary Unless You Exit

 Impermanent loss is less significant when:

-- High fee generation - If fees exceed IL, you're still profitable
+- High fee generation - If fees exceed the HODL gap, the LP can still be the better trade

-- Range-bound trading - If price oscillates around your entry point, IL is minimized
+- Mean reversion - If price oscillates around your entry point, the IL gap can shrink or disappear

 - Stablecoin pairs - Minimal volatility means minimal IL